TowhidKashem/snapchat-clone/README.md

                   </li>
                   <li>
-                    Organized semantically by Feature (not by the traditional "components" "containers", etc), this way of reasoning is more human friendly
+                    Organized semantically by Feature (not by the traditional "components/containers" model), this way of reasoning is more human friendly
                   </li>
                   <li>